What is the Adhesive Tape?

 - The most common options for backing are:

-- Paper- these have a paper backing and are called as flat back.
+- Paper- these have a paper backing and are called flat backs.

 - Felt- non-woven or felt straps are used to scratch on the surface